raesene/eathar/README.md

 - `apparmor` - Look for containers where the apparmor profile is explicitly set to unconfined.
 - `procmount` - Look for containers with an unmasked proc filesystem mount.
 - `sysctl` - Look for dangerous sysctls being set
-- `allPSS` - Run all configured checks
+- `all` - Run all configured checks

 ## Info Checks